Fort Travis was the first fort established by the Republic of Texas (1836) to protect the Galveston harbor entrance.

 The Bolivar Peninsula has a long history of fortifications.
 Many were built on the site of the present Fort Travis Seashore Park.
 Fort Travis was the first fort established by the Republic of Texas (1836) to protect the Galveston harbor entrance.
 Using army recruits and slave labor, an octagonal earth and timber fortification was built.

-Pictured above is a photo of Battery Davis in 1904.
+Pictured above is a photo of Battery Kimble on the east side of Fort Travis.
 Battery Davis contained two eight-inch guns, which were the most advanced of their day.

 Battery Ernst was built in 1898, and named after Second Lieutenant Rudolph Ernst, U.S. Sixth Infantry.
-It contained three small caliber pedestal guns and ammunition magazines below.
-Pictured here is Battery Ernst in April of 1904.
+It contained three small caliber pedestal guns.
+Pictured here is an overhead view of Fort Travis, pictured in the center covered by earth for protection and in cased in cement is Battery 236, for a 3D walk thru Battery 236, CLICK HERE.

 After the 1900 hurricane, a 17 foot seawall was constructed on the Gulf side of the fort.
 Fort Travis was occupied by soldiers in both World Wars, and served as an internment camp for several German prisoners of war during World War II.
 In 1973, the fort was purchased by the Galveston County Commissioners for use as a public park.
 This photo shows Battery Ernst after the 1900 storm, when it was severely damaged.